 How to Protect Yourself

-AVB are considered good and are highest midday.
-However, it's the UBA rays that pack the burn factor; they're the strongest in the morning and late afternoon.
+AVB is considered good and is the highest midday.
+However, the UVA rays pack the burn factor; they’re the strongest in the morning and late afternoon.

 What not to do…